ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 - Unlocking the bootloader will wipe all data.
 - Erasing FRP will remove Google account protection.
 - Always verify your `.img` files before flashing to avoid bricking your device.
+- don`t flash modify "img' like lk and others
 ---

 ### 🧠 Tips

 - You can customize the bulk flash list by editing the `FLASH_ALL` variable in the script.
 - Add dry-run or logging features if you want more control or traceability.
--  make sure you’ve unlocked the bootloader before flashing `super.img`.
+-  Make sure you’ve unlocked the bootloader before flashing `super.img`.

 ---